acratophorux/urban-chainsaw/README.md

 Key characteristics of the dataset:

 - Total number of reviews: 800,357
-- Time span: [You can add this based on the min and max of unixReviewTime]
+- Time span: [TODO: add this based on the min and max of unixReviewTime]
 - Features include: overall rating, verified purchase status, review text, summary, and timestamps

 Dataset statistics: